 Boyle's law definition can also be phrased in the following way: the product of the pressure and the volume of a gas in a closed system is constant as long as the temperature is unchanged.

-Boyle's law describes the behavior of an ideal gas during an isothermal process, which means that the temperature of gas remains constant during the transition, as does the internal energy of the gas.
+Boyle's law describes the behavior of an ideal gas (gases that can be described by the ideal gas equation) during an isothermal process, which means that the temperature of gas remains constant during the transition, as does the internal energy of the gas.

 Boyle's law formula